Helping Your Child Cope With Worry

 Then your child should write out the statements, one in each of the hands.

-Next, take stock of everything you have done, and ask your child how much the worry has shrunk.
 Ask them to draw a new balloon, representing the worry now that some air (power) has been released from it.
-Repeat with other worries as and when they come up.

 Dr Lucy Russell is a UK clinical psychologist who works with children and families.
 Her work involves both therapeutic support and autism assessments.
 She is the Clinical Director of Everlief Child Psychology, and also worked in the National Health Service for many years.